 Things You Need To Know During The Germination Stage

 Cannabis seeds germinate once they’ve been exposed over time to water and heat.
-These three factors are essential to creating the biochemical process that “activates” the seed to start growing.
+These factors are essential to creating the biochemical process that “activates” the seed to start growing.

 How Long Does The Germination Stage Last?